Glossary and Definitions ...

 If you would like to learn more about Overlays, we suggest the Wikipedia entry for Overlays.

 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Aberdeen refer to themselves.
 It's important to note that there aren't any rules for taking a community's name and turning it into a demonym.
 A demonym is informal and while the majority of Aberdeen may use one name, keep in mind that others may use something different.

 A demonym for Aberdeen is Aberdonian.

-For example: My uncle has moved to the other side of the state, yet he still thinks of himself as a Aberdonian.
+For example: My father has moved to the other side of the state, yet he still thinks of himself as a Aberdonian.